kateewrightt/critter-explorer-backend/README.md

 ---

 ### 5. Future Enhancements 🚀
-- **Adding fish and deep-sea creatures** to the critter data. 🌊🐟
+- **[Done] Adding fish and deep-sea creatures** to the critter data. 🌊🐟
-- **Improving API response times** by caching city and critter data.
+- **Improving API response times** by caching city and critter data:
-- **Optimize image retrieval** for faster display.
+- **Enhanced Search Functionality**: Add search filters for location, critter type, or availability, improving user experience by allowing more specific queries.
+- **Image Optimisation**: Preprocess and cache images for faster display, reducing load time for users.

 ---

 ### 6. Deployment & Hosting 🌍

-The backend is currently hosted on **Render**, which is simple and free for small projects but can sometimes be slow, especially when scaling up.
-Future improvements may include hosting on platforms like **Vercel** for faster frontend performance and global edge functions.
+The backend is currently hosted on [**Render**](https://render.com/), which is simple and free for small projects but can sometimes be slow, especially when scaling up.
+Future improvements may include hosting on platforms like [**Vercel**](https://vercel.com/) for faster frontend performance and global edge functions.

-Originally, the app was deployed on **AWS** using an EC2 instance for the backend and S3 for the frontend.
+Originally, the app was deployed on [**AWS**](https://aws.amazon.com/) using an EC2 instance for the backend and S3 for the frontend.
 The React app was hosted on **Amazon S3**, and the Express app was containerized using **Docker** and deployed on an **EC2 instance**.
 This setup ensured scalability and reliability but was transitioned after the university account was no longer available.

 ---